bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cfile.md

 GEOS provides many routines to get information about disks.
 If geodes call disk routines at all, they are most likely to call these.
 Most of these routines are passed the handle of the disk.
-If you know the disk's volume label and need to find out its handle, call the routine DiskFind() (described below).
-If you know the disk is currently in a drive and you need to find out its handle, register the disk (see "Registering Disks" on page 620).
+If you know the disk's volume label and need to find out its handle, call the routine **DiskFind()** (described below).
+If you know the disk is currently in a drive and you need to find out its handle, register the disk (see ["Registering Disks"](#17321-registering-disks)).
 Note that any routine which is passed a disk handle can be passed a standard path constant; in this case, the routine will give you information about the disk containing the geos.ini file.

-The basic disk-information routine is DiskGetVolumeInfo().
+The basic disk-information routine is **DiskGetVolumeInfo()**.
 This returns information about the size of the disk and the amount of free space available.
-The routine is passed two arguments: the disk handle and a pointer to a DiskInfoStruct structure (shown below).
-The routine fills in the fields of the DiskInfoStruct structure and returns zero if it was successful.
-If it fails for any reason, it returns an error value and sets the thread's error value (which can be recovered with ThreadGetError()).
+The routine is passed two arguments: the disk handle and a pointer to a **DiskInfoStruct** structure (shown below).
+The routine fills in the fields of the **DiskInfoStruct** structure and returns zero if it was successful.
+If it fails for any reason, it returns an error value and sets the thread's error value (which can be recovered with **ThreadGetError()**).
 The usual error value returned is the constant ERROR_INVALID_VOLUME.

 ---